Xin Beijing

-Xin Beijing is a large container ships.
-The ship is owned by the Yangshan D Shipping Company.
+Xin Beijing is a large container ship owned by the Yangshan D Shipping Company.

 Hull and engine

 Xin Beijing was built by Samsung Heavy Industries in yard 1567 and was completed in April 2007.
 It is a fully cellular container ship with 9 holds, with a total carrying capacity of 9572 TEU.
 The ship is 337m in length and 46m across the beam.
 The ship type is dry cargo.

 The vessel is powered by a MAN B&W 12K98MC-C engine, capable of producing 68,520 kW (93,160 hp) driving 1 propeller.
 This 2 stroke, 12 cylinder engine was built by Doosan Engine in Changwan.
 When constructed, the vessel utilized four 2,750 kW auxiliary generators.